ailabstw/FLaVor/examples/inference/README.md

 ### Step 2: Customize Model-specific Behavior

+The image below illustrates the workflow of the inference model.
+We will go through the implementation step-by-step.

 <p align="left">
     <img src="images/call.png" width="700">
 </p>

-Override the abstract methods in your custom inference model to define the specific behavior of your model:
+First, override the following abstract methods in your custom inference model to define the specific behavior of your model:

+For constructor:

 - `define_inference_network()`: Define the inference network or model and return a callable object or a network instance.
 - `set_categories()`: Set inference categories and return `None` if no categories.
 For example, a segmentation output would contain `c` channels.
 By specifying in `set_categories()`, we show the exact meaning of each channel.
 - `set_regressions()`: Set inference regressions and return `None` if no regressions.
 In segmentation task, here we simply return `None`.

+For inference workflow:

 - `data_reader()`: Read input data to numpy array or torch tensor.
 - `output_formatter()`: Format the network output to a structured response.
 Currently four standard output strategy are available: `AiCOCOClassificationOutputStrategy`, `AiCOCODetectionOutputStrategy`, `AiCOCORegressionOutputStrategy`, and `AiCOCOSegmentationOutputStrategy`.
 See [Standard input and output structure](./docs/input_output_structure.md).
 In segmentation task, we choose `AiCOCOSegmentationOutputStrategy` as the formatter.

-Besides, here are some non-abstract methods to override if necessary:
+Next, you can override the following non-abstract methods if necessary:

 - `preprocess()`: Implement data transformation for the inference process.
 - `inference()`: Implement forward operation.